davidtchiu/davidtchiu.github.io/teaching/cs240/hwk4.schelling/index.md

 - Use the file templates that were provided to you.
 The only file you need to make changes to is `schelling.js`, but you're free to make changes to the CSS file to your liking. **DO NOT** modify `index.html`.

 - **Dynamic HTML generation:** Take a closer look inside `index.html`.
 Notice that the table displaying the population grid is nowhere to be found!
 In the previous scoreboard assignment, you saw the limitations of start up with a preexisting HTML structure.
 It made it hard to associate those predefined HTML elements (like a box in the scoreboard) to your JavaScript code.
 Here we take a different approach (and this is a pattern you should get used to from now on).
-We instead start only with the a minimalist version of the HTML: there might only be some `<div>` or `<p>` tags that your JS code will hook into.
+We instead start only with a minimalist version of the HTML: there might only be some `<div>` or `<p>` tags that your JS code will hook into.

   The basic idea is that, you will use JS to define classes and/or data structures (like a 2D array for the population grid), which makes it easy to access and work with.
-Then you'll write method(s) to convert those structures into HTML DOM nodes, before appending them to the page's.
+Then you'll write method(s) to convert those structures into HTML DOM nodes, before appending them to the pages.
 That way, you won't have to worry about things like first having to create a table in HTML and giving each cell an ID!
 (That would be an insane amount of meticulous work!)

 - When the page loads (or reloads), your app should immediately read in all of the existing values in the `<input>` fields.
 Use these values to generate an HTML `<table>` element representing the population distribution.
 Initially, you should get a 20 x 20 table containing ~10% vacant spots.
 In the remaining spots, you should see a ~60% to ~40% split between population X and Y, respectively.
 Produce the table using javascript (use a 2D array to represent the board).
 The table node must be attached as a child to the HTML element with the id: `board`.